Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Canonical placements and solution preservation.} The yellow, blue, and green pieces are all variable pieces encoding a variable $x$.
-The position as indicated in Figure~\ref{fig:split-precise} show the situation where they all encode the middle value of the interval $I(x)$.
-The placement of all four pieces is canonical if they have the shown edge-edge contacts.
-In the placement shown in Figure~\ref{fig:split-precise}, the pieces encode middle value of $x$.
-Lemma~\ref{lem:preservation} (solution preservation) follows trivially.
+The yellow, blue, and green pieces are all variable pieces encoding a variable $x$.
+The position as indicated in \Cref{fig:split-precise} show the situation where they all encode the value $0$.
+The placement of all four pieces is canonical if they have the shown edge-edge contacts. \Cref{lem:preservation} (solution preservation) follows trivially.